anvilresearch/connect-docs/server.md

 # Server

 ## Get Started

 ### Requirements

 Anvil Connect is built with the latest versions of [Node.js](https://nodejs.org/) (0.12.x) and [Redis](http://redis.io/) (3.0.x).
 You'll need these installed on your system before you can run the server.
-In light of the Node shakeup that resulted in the Node Foundation's creation, we will be updating Connect as Node continues to evolve.
+In light of the Node shakeup that resulted in the Node Foundation's creation, it should be noted that Connect will be updating as Node continues to evolve.

 ### Install